cse110-sp24-group30/cse110-sp24-group30/specs/adrs/052924-DataStorage-Change.md

 informed: Entire Team
 ---

-# Changing from SQLite to browser's for data storage
+# Changing from SQLite to browser's localStorage for data storage

 ## Context and Problem Statement